systemcarl/weblog/articles/devlogs/blank/syntax-highlighting.md

     color schemes and typographic styles for the various code scopes.
-I haven't yet decided on additional font options for the theme, but it would be interesting to use alternative monospace fonts for certain tokens — like many developers do in their code editors, using cursive fonts for
+I haven't yet decided on additional font options for the theme, but it would be interesting to use alternative monospace fonts for certain tokens — like using cursive fonts for comments,
-    comments for example.
+    as many developers do in their code editors.
 But with [this new application version] and some quick adjustments to the theme
     configuration file,
 the code blocks are already much easier to read and look much more consistent